 The political will to win a progressive NAFTA exists.
 During the negotiations, Canada has heeded union voices in demanding that progressive labor standards be added to NAFTA.
 In the US, the AFL-CIO has called for “strong labor rules with swift and certain enforcement.”
 Lawmakers including Bernie Sanders, Elizabeth Warren, and the Congressional Progressive Caucus have spoken out against NAFTA’s attacks on workers and in favor of a progressive agreement.
 Already, US Representatives Jan Schakowsky and Danny Davis have pledged to vote no on NAFTA if it does not include global wage standards.

 All of these individuals and organizations oppose NAFTA as it currently stands, but they lack a unifying vision of what NAFTA can and must become.
 Our goal must be to provide this vision and organize the people and resources necessary to make it a reality.
 Faced with Trump’s threats to withdraw from NAFTA, business groups are panicking and willing to make concessions.
 While Trump’s right-wing nationalist administration battles with Congressional neoliberals and corporations, progressives have a critical opportunity to step into the gap with our vision of a better future.
 Now is the time to press the attack.
 To win a better world for any of us, we must unite across borders and fight for a NAFTA that protects workers in every country.

 Justice Is Global is gearing up to provide the tools and resources we need to build a powerful progressive internationalist movement.
-Just some of what we have planned for 2017:
+Just some of what we have planned for the coming years:

 A platform that unites local and global action by connecting leaders and groups around the world.

-Sign up to get updates, resources, and first news on the official Justice Is Global launch later this year
+Sign up to get updates, resources, and news about the Justice Is Global campaign